zowe/docs-site/docs/troubleshoot/troubleshoot-apiml-error-codes.md

   **Action:**

-  Ensure there are no network issues and the Gateway was not restarted.
+  Ensure that there are no network issues and that the Gateway was not restarted.
 If the problem reoccurs, contact Broadcom support.

 ### ZWEAD700W